Supplying Quebec’s Self-Medicating Cannabis Market

 Meissam Hagh Panah — Director

-Born and raised in Italy, speaking six languages and having lived and worked internationally, Mr. Hagh Panah’s understanding of the complexity and diversity of North American and European culture gives him an advantage to face the challenges of this new and everchanging cannabis market.
-Mr. Hagh Panah brings 10 years of international affairs and business development experience in a variety of industries with a special focus in the past few years on the Cannabis & Hemp sector in Quebec and worldwide.
+Born and raised in Italy, speaking six languages and having lived and worked internationally, Meissam Hagh Panah’s understanding of the complexity and diversity of North American and European culture gives him an advantage to face the challenges of this new and everchanging cannabis market.
+He brings 10 years of international affairs and business development experience in a variety of industries with a special focus in the past few years on the cannabis and hemp sector in Quebec and worldwide.

 Marcel R. Tremblay — Advisor